cozy/cozy-stack/docs/intents.md

 After this handshake, there is a confirmed communication channel between the client and the service, and the service knows what it has to do.
 This is the phase where the user interacts with the service.

-if the service is going to grant extra permissions to the client app, it is strongly recomended to make this clear to the user.
+If the service is going to grant extra permissions to the client app, it is strongly recommended to make this clear to the user.

 When the service has finished his task, it sends a "completed" message to the client.
 Permissions extensions should have been done before that.
 Along with the completed message, the service should send any relevant data.

 After the client receives a "completed" message, it can close the service's iframe and resume operations as usual.

-If, for whatever reason, the service can not fullfil the intent, it can send an "error" message to the client.
+If, for whatever reason, the service can not fulfill the intent, it can send an "error" message to the client.
-When the client receives an "eeror" message, the intent is aborted and the iframe can be closed.
+When the client receives an "error" message, the intent is aborted and the iframe can be closed.

 ## Annex